-With drillthrough in Power BI Desktop, you can create a page in your report that focuses on a specific entity - such as a supplier, customer, or manufacturer.
-With that focused report page, users can right-click on a data point in other report pages and drillthrough to the focused page to get details that are filtered to that context.
+With drillthrough in Power BI Desktop, you can create a page in your report that focuses on a specific entity such as a supplier, customer, or manufacturer.
+Users can right-click on a data point in other report pages.
+Then they can drill through to the focused page to get details that are filtered to that context.

-To use drillthrough, create a report page that has visuals you'd like to see for the type of entity on which you'll provide drillthrough.
+To use drillthrough, create a report page that has the visuals you want for the type of entity that you're going to provide drillthrough for.

-For example, if you're interested in providing drillthrough for manufacturers, you might create a drillthrough page with visuals that show total sales, total units shipped, sales by category, sales by region, and so on.
-That way, when you drillthrough to that page, the visuals will be specific to the manufacturer you selected.
+For example, let's say you want to provide drillthrough for manufacturers.
+Then you might create a drillthrough page with visuals that show total sales, total units shipped, sales by category, sales by region, and so on.
+That way, when you drill through to that page, the visuals will be specific to the manufacturer you selected.

-Then, on that drillthrough page, in the Fields section of Visualizations pane, drag the field about which you want to drillthrough into the Drillthrough filters well.
+Then, on that drillthrough page, in the Fields section of the Visualizations pane, drag the field for which you want to enable drillthrough into the Drillthrough filters well.

 When you add a field to the Drillthrough filters well, Power BI Desktop automatically creates a back button visual.
-That visual becomes a button in published reports, and lets users who are consuming your report in the Power BI service easily get back to the report page from which they came (the page from which they selected to drillthrough).
+That visual becomes a button in published reports.
+Users who are consuming your report in the Power BI service can use this button to get back to the report page from which they came.

 Use your own image for a back button

-Because the back button is an image, you can replace the image of that visual with any image you want, and it will still operate as a back button so report consumers can go back to their original page.
+Because the back button is an image, you can replace the image of that visual with any image you want.
+It will still operate as a back button so that report consumers can go back to their original page.
 To use your own image for a back button, take the following steps:

-Select your new image on the Drillthrough page and under the Format Image section, set the Link slider to on and set the Type to Back.
+Select your new image on the drillthrough page.
+Under the Format Image section, set the Link slider to On, and then set the Type to Back.
 Your image now functions as a back button.

-When your drillthrough page is complete and users right-click a data point in your report that uses the field you put into the Drillthrough filters well, a context menu appears that supports drillthrough to that page.
+Now users can right-click a data point in your report and get a context menu that supports drillthrough to that page.